 Composition applicants are also encouraged, but not required, to upload recordings of your composed works if any such recordings are available.
 MIDI recordings are acceptable.

 - Applicants for the Jazz Writing concentration must upload three or four scores of compositions and/or arrangements that display writing for large and small jazz group formats.
 Recordings of these works should also submitted.
 Recordings from reading sessions and rehearsals are acceptable.
 If live performers are not available, recordings of computer sequences of works may be submitted.
 Candidates with a background in classical composition are encouraged to submit one or two examples of original non-jazz works.

 - Theory applicants must submit the following:

 - Written paper with their application by the application deadline.
 This paper is reviewed for the purpose of evaluating the applicant’s writing and research skills; a musical subject is preferred, but not strictly required.
 Save this research paper on your computer and upload it within the application on the “Other Documents” page.

 - Representative exercises in part-writing, counterpoint, musical analysis, and/or model composition as part of their application.
-Applicants are encouraged to scan these exercises if possible and upload them within the online application, but they will also be accepted by postal mail to the Office of Admissions.
+Please scan these exercises and upload them in PDF format within the online application.

 The above materials will be evaluated in the admissions review process.
 Selected applicants will be scheduled for an online interview with faculty.
-Theory interviews will include testing of the applicant’s aural skills, keyboard proficiency, and analytical skills.
+Interviews for theory applicants will include testing of the applicant’s aural skills, keyboard proficiency, and analytical skills.

 Applicants are required to submit academic transcripts from each secondary school and college/university attended.
 You may submit your transcript using one of the following methods: